Human rights in cyberspace: Cyber bullying

 Discriminatory behaviors that occur ‘offline’ also occur ‘online’ One of these behaviors is ‘cyber bullying’.
 Cyberbullying affects at least one in ten students in Australia.

-Cyberbullying can impact on a range of human rights including: the right to the highest attainable standard of physical and mental health; rights to work and fair working conditions; the right to freedom of expression and to hold opinions without interference; a child or young person's right to leisure and play.
+Cyberbullying can impact on a range of human rights including:

+i) The right to the highest attainable standard of physical and mental health.

+ii) Rights to work and fair working conditions.

+iii) The right to freedom of expression and to hold opinions without interference.

+iv) A child or young person's right to leisure and play.

 Cyber-racism

 Cyber racism can be in the form of individuals posting racist comments or participating in group pages specifically set up for a racist purpose.
 A well publicised example of this was an Aboriginal memes Facebook page that consisted of various images of indigenous people with racist captions.
 It was reported that Facebook classified the page as ‘controversial humour’.

 Hate speech

 Article 20 of the ICCPR states “Any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law.”
 Hate speech is intended to disturb violence or prejudicial actions against a group of people based on their ethnicity, race, nationality or sexual orientation.
 Cyberspace has also been used in this way as a medium for destruction.

 The danger to human rights becomes apparent when terrorists form together to scheme and agitate people to commit violence towards a common good.
 “Al-Qaeda” moved to cyberspace, “the ultimate ungoverned territory” where schools were set up for promotion of ideological and military training and active propaganda arms.
 It has become a stated subject of importance that these situations are monitored to prepare for future generations of cyber-terrorists.